alla-akiyeva/HW-Wireframe/README.md

 # HW-Wireframe

-A very basic exercise in creating an HTML/CSS wireframe of a website page.
+A very basic exercise in creating an HTML/CSS wireframe.

 ![wireframe screenshot](/wireframe.png)